- 1 Prepare Your Data

 - 1.9 Data Size Guidelines - Data Import, Model Training, and Feature Analysis

 This topic addresses issues such as data sources, what kind of data Genesys Predictive Routing (GPR) needs in order to function, how much data you need, and how best to structure it.
 See Supported Encodings and Unsupported Characters for information about constraints on data formats.
 It also includes data size guidelines and a list of Genesys Info Mart tables that provide data for GPR.

-While Genesys Info Mart provides a very rich source for the required data, and Configuration Server can supply the Agent Profile schema data, your environment might include various other relevant data sources, such as a CRM system.
 Because environments differ and the exact metrics you want to target for improvement are also dependent on your environment and business needs, this topic offers only general guidelines.

 - This Guide assumes you are using the GPR web application.
 For details about the API, see the Predictive Routing API Reference.

 - Genesys supports only the GPR application and the GPR API for uploading Dataset and Agent and Customer Profile data to Genesys Predictive Routing.

 - Once a Dataset schema is created and accepted in AICS, you cannot change the schema.
 If you need to modify the schema, you must delete the Dataset and create a new one with the desired schema.